On Rastall gravity formulation as a $f(R,\mathcal{L}_m)$ and a $f(R,T)$ theory: Discussion and conclusions

 \section{Discussion and conclusions}

 In this paper we analyzed the possibility of conceiving a Lagrangian for Rastall theory.
 First, we showed that theories of type $f(R, \lm)$ cannot reproduce Rastall gravity.
 Even assuming $f(R, \lm) = \alpha R + \mathcal{G}(\lm)$, this structure either recovers GR, or strongly deviates from Rastall gravity.
+We have also showed that, in spite of the claims in the literature, theories of the class $f(R,T)$ cannot either reproduce Rastall gravity: the only way to cast Rastall theory in the framework of $f(R,T)$ gravity is through the hydrodynamical representation of a scalar field.
+Hence, the original proposal of Rastall gravity seems to resist to attempts of formulating it in a Lagrangian formalism.

-Then, we demonstrated that despite the structural similarities with Rastall, the only way to cast this theory in the framework of $f(R,T)$, was through the hydrodynamical representation of a scalar field.
+We remark that, in spite of the formal general differences addressed in Section \ref{sec: f(R T)}, in section \ref{sec: LCDM} we could reproduce, in the context of $f(R,T)$ gravity, one cosmological picture of Rastall gravity that has received considerable attention \cite{cosmo}.

-In a cosmological setting, the latter model, is able to reproduce one of the most intriguing results of Rastall theory, proved in Ref. \cite{cosmo}: the recent cosmic history of the $\Lambda$CDM model is reproduced, but with the extra feature of having a clustering of dark energy.
+We have also stressed the differences and similarities between Rastall, $f(R,T)$ and $f(R,\lm)$ formulations.
+We note that all these theories have a SET that is not conserved.
+However, this does not imply that they violate diffeomorphism invariance (as explained in Appendix \ref{sec:App}) nor that it is impossible to recast them in a new form in which another SET is conserved.
+We hope that the relations here uncovered, and the formulations provided by these theories, which are commonly considered in the literature \cite{brasil, nogales, Ziaie}, may clarify their interrelationship and be helpful on the understanding of gravity and cosmology.

-{\bf Acknowledgements:} The authors thank FAPES (Brazil) for partial financial support.
-Denis C. Rodrigues acknowledges the PhD fellowship from CAPES (Brazil) and Edison C. O. Santos acknowledges the PhD fellowship from FAPES (Brazil).
-J\'ulio C. Fabris, Oliver F. Piattella and Davi C. Rodrigues thank CNPq (Brazil) for partial support.
-The authors are indebted with Jos\'e A.C.
+{\bf Acknowledgements:} The authors are indebted with Jos\'e A.C.
 Nogales for fruitful discussions about the subject of this work.
+The authors thank FAPES (Brazil) and CNPq (Brazil) for partial support.